December 15, 2022

 When you immunize an individual and they don't, they're less likely to become infected, you're reducing the number of hosts that can be infected, therefore, you're reducing the number of replications of the virus.
 When you're looking at the billions, trillions of replications, you're that you can reduce by immunizing the population, you're reducing the number of replications.
 Therefore, you're reducing the number of opportunities for dangerous mutations that can increase virulence, or deadliness or effectiveness of the virus.

 As much as we can reduce the opportunities that the virus has to mutate into a more dangerous state, the better off we are.
-Now, we certainly can't make the cure worse than the disease and there's been a lot of concern over heart complications surrounding the COVID-19 vaccine and it's something that we do need to keep an eye on obviously, is a can be a very dangerous side effect.
-Fortunately, the myocarditis and pericarditis complications of the heart associated with the COVID-19 vaccine has been rare.
+Now, we certainly can't make the cure worse than the disease and there's been a lot of concern over heart complications surrounding the COVID-19 vaccine and it's something that we do need to keep an eye on.
+Obviously, it can be a very dangerous side effect.
+Fortunately, the myocarditis and pericarditis complications of the heart associated with the COVID-19 vaccine have been rare.

 So again, a very personal decision on whether you immunize your child or not.
 World Health Organization says, "Not enough evidence yet to recommend vaccinating children".
 American Academy of Pediatrics, Center for Disease Control CDC are saying to immunize children 12 and up with the Pfizer vaccine.
 Now you understand at least on both sides, for and against what the concerns are.
 Number one, again to reiterate, immunization decreases the number of hosts that the virus can infect, therefore cuts down on the opportunities for the virus to mutate and become more virulent or more deadly.